cheminfo/generator-cheminfo/START.md

 ### Notes

 - Avoid the use of snapshots for tests
+- Try to have a large coverage of your code by tests

 ## General development notes

 - Try to use packages from the [awesome list](https://github.com/cheminfo/awesome).
-- Avoid the use of `var` [to declare variables](https://scotch.io/courses/10-need-to-know-javascript-concepts/declaring-javascript-variables-var-let-and-const).
-Use `let` and, whereever possible `const` instead.
+- `var` [to declare variables] is forbidden (https://scotch.io/courses/10-need-to-know-javascript-concepts/declaring-javascript-variables-var-let-and-const).
+Use `let` and, whenever possible `const` instead.
 - [ES6 modules](https://hacks.mozilla.org/2015/08/es6-in-depth-modules/) are used, wherefore the code needs to be transpiled.

 ## Commit messages